ozo-vehe/vue-celo-whitelist/README.md

 Follow these steps to deploy your DApp to vercel
 1. Go to Vercel and sign in with your GitHub.
 2. Then click on Add New button, select Project from the dropdown menu and then select your Whitelist DApp repo from the options giving.
-3. When configuring your new project, Vercel will allow you to customize your Root Directory
+3. When configuring your new project, Vercel will allow you to customize your Root Directory.
+However for this project we will leave it at the Root Directory
-4. Click Edit next to Root Directory and set it to dist
-5. Select the Framework as Vue.js
+4. Select the Framework as Vite
-6. Click Deploy
+5. Click Deploy

 Now you can see your deployed website by going to your dashboard, selecting your project, and copying the URL beneath domains!